Definition of Interest Coverage Ratio

 - = 5.4x

-Therefore, the company’s (ICR) for the year 2018 was 5.4x.
+Therefore, the company’s (ICR) for 2018 was 5.4x.

 Example #2

 Let us now take Apple Inc.’s example to explain the calculation of (ICR).
 During 2018, Apple Inc. booked $70.90 billion as operating income, while it incurred $3.24 billion as interest expense.
-Compute Apple Inc.’s interest coverage (ICR) based on the given information.
+Compute Apple Inc.’s interest coverage (ICR) based on the information.

 Solution: